Eggs baked in portobello mushrooms are lovely for breakfast and are perfect when you have people over for brunch.

 - 4 tablespoons chopped parsley for garnish

-- Preheat broiler, setting temperature to high.
-Set oven rack in the middle of the oven.
-Line a baking sheet with foil.
+- Preheat the broiler, setting the temperature to high.
+Set an oven rack in the middle of the oven.
+Line a rimmed broiler-safe baking sheet with foil.

 - Spray the mushroom caps with olive oil cooking spray on both sides.
-Sprinkle with 1/4 teaspoon kosher salt, 1/8 teaspoon pepper and 1/4 teaspoon garlic powder.
-Broil 5 minutes on each side, or until just tender.
+Sprinkle with ¼ teaspoon kosher salt, ⅛ teaspoon pepper, and ¼ teaspoon garlic powder.
+Broil until just tender, about 5 minutes on each side.

-- Remove mushrooms from oven.
+- Remove the mushrooms from the oven.
 Drain any liquids.
-Switch oven from broil to bake, setting temperature to 400 degrees F.
+Switch the oven from broil to bake, setting the temperature to 400 degrees F.

 - Break an egg into each mushroom.
 If your eggs are large, you'll probably need to break each egg into a small bowl and pour some of the egg white out before pouring it into the mushrooms.